Andrewsper/CS431ObstacleAvoidanceRobot/README.md

         calculate the optimal detection range given the robot radius and the requested collision distance called theta

+        initialize turn left and turn right to False

         create a thread to run the control loop

         create a thread to listen to the /scan messages